wusyong/bee/ARCHITECTURE.md

 A node forwards as many trytes of a transaction as it knows (see [Flag Trit #0](#flag-trit-0)).
 If possible all trytes.
 If the `signatureOrMessage` field is unknown, it only forwards the other trytes.
 If neither the `signatureOrMessage` field nor the transaction essence is known, only the third part is forwarded.
 In both of these last two cases the inner state of the sponge function is submitted as well so that the receiver can recalculate the hashes despite not knowing all trytes.
 Make sure the receiver can determine which parts were sent to interpret the bytes correctly.

 **Transaction Fragmentation**: Due to the transaction size, forwarding messages are probably too big to be safely transfered (> MTU).
 The sender should fragments messages into packets and let the receiver reassamble them.
 Stream multiplexing can be used to associate the fragments.
-Also consider sending only submitting entire bundles because incomplete bundles should not enter the inner state of the Tangle anyways.
+Also consider only submitting entire bundles because incomplete bundles should not enter the inner state of the Tangle anyways.
 A transaction cannot be fully validated before all previous transactions in the bundle are known because only then can the transaction type be validated (see [Flag Trit #0](#flag-trit-0)).

 #### Gossip Requests